-Faculty-Led Study Abroad Programs
+Faculty-Led Spanish Study Abroad

 The Community Engagement and Advanced Cultural Studies in the Dominican Republic program provides students with the opportunity to study world cultures in real-life, contemporary contexts and become empowered as champions of social justice in their own classrooms.
 In addition, this program will equip students to evaluate large-scale impacts of historical, linguistic, economic, political, cultural, and artistic perspectives on individuals and societies and engage students in opportunities to promote a culture of tolerance and social justice in their immediate communities and throughout the world.
 In each course, students will continually be involved in self-reflection as they engage in research and critical discourse on such highly nuanced issues as race, power, language, politics, sexual identity, and citizenship in contemporary Dominican society.

 Location: Santander, Spain

 Dates: Fall 2016 and Spring 2017 (full year or one semester)

 Courses Offered: SPN 305, 306, 311, 321, and 394 (prerequisites required)